imminfo/hex/README.md

 1. HLA 1st type -> 2-3-4 exons only plus a little bit of the 1st exon
 2. HLA 2nd type -> 1-2-3 exons only

-#### 1b.
-Construction of the C-value matrix for alleles

-C-value ("confuse value") is the probability that one allele is replaced with another by an error.

-estimating 1st and 5th exons for missing data

 ### Step 2.
 HLA extraction
-`$./hex_extract <path to a folder with raw .fastq files>`

 #### 2a.
 Preprocessing input .fastq files